statTarget/statTarget2/README.md

 ### Installation
 --------------------------------------------------------------------

-> Install the earlier versions of “statTarget” at the Bioconductor
+> Install the  versions of “statTarget” at the Bioconductor

     source("https://bioconductor.org/biocLite.R")